oasisprotocol/docs/docs/general/run-a-node/set-up-your-node/run-an-ias-proxy.md

----
-description: >-
-  This page describes how to run an Intel Attestation Service (IAS) Proxy node on the Oasis Network.
----

 # Run an IAS Proxy

 This guide will cover setting up an [Intel Attestation Service (IAS)](https://software.intel.com/content/www/us/en/develop/download/intel-sgx-intel-epid-provisioning-and-attestation-services.html) Proxy node for the Oasis Network.
 This guide assumes some basic knowledge on the use of command line tools.